Dewyer/MemeIum/README.md

 # MemeIum
 MemeIum is a new cryptocurrency.
-It is currently developed by Me (Barnabás Rátki) and soon some more guys.
+It is currently developed by Me (Barnabás Rátki).

 How to install: https://github.com/Dewyer/MemeIum/blob/master/HowToInstall.txt